CruzHacks/cruzhacks-organizer-challenges/frontend-challenge.md

 * Create a Github repo to host your React project.
 [If you're unfamiliar with Git, this will get you running.](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/)
 * Create a zip of your application
-* Email a link of your repo to [contact@cruzhacks.com](mailto:contact@cruzhacks.com) with the subject line `CruzHacks Challenge - Last, First`, or [send us a zip of your Git repo](http://gitready.com/intermediate/2009/01/29/exporting-your-repository.html)
+* Email a link of your repo to [contact@cruzhacks.com](mailto:contact@cruzhacks.com) and cc [dev@cruzhacks.com] with the subject line `CruzHacks Challenge - Last, First`, or send us a zip of your code with the file called `Last_First_CruzHacks_Frontend.zip`.
+    * Please include any .env information necessary to run the application
+    * If you have any other sensitive files that should not be shared in a git repo add a file called `frontend_secrets.zip`

-* If you are also attempting the backend challenge, please attach the second repository in the same email.
+* If you are also attempting the backend challenge, please attach the other challenge in the same email.

 We'll get back to you all a few weeks after the deadline!

 If you ever have questions or need help, please reach out to us at [contact@cruzhacks.com](mailto:contact@cruzhacks.com).